louis-e/NANO-SAT-01/README.md

 ### Annotation
 This project is completely non commercial and also open source.
-Feel free to develop new functions.
+Feel free to develop new features.

 NANO-SAT-01 is only a hobby.
 I can't guarantee it will work but of course you can open a issue if you have questions or you need help.